Encrypt data using customer-managed encryption keys (CMEK)

 Customer Data

 All Customer Data handled by AML AI is encrypted at rest using the CMEK key specified in the corresponding parent Instance resource.
 This includes all Customer Data associated with AML AI resources, such as datasets, engine configs, models, and more.
-All temporary and persistent storage of Customer Data, including copies of inputs and outputs, generated ML features, logs, model hyper parameters, model weights, and prediction results, are encrypted using the CMEK key of the corresponding Instance.
+All temporary and persistent storage of Customer Data, including copies of inputs and outputs, generated ML features, model hyper parameters, model weights, and prediction results, are encrypted using the CMEK key of the corresponding instance.

 Creating a key and granting permissions